 The 1994 Rwandan genocide took the lives of over one million men, women and children in less than 90 days, and displaced millions more from their homes almost overnight.
-The entire population of Rwanda, a little African nation just smaller than Maryland, was nearly wiped out, and for 100 days of slaughter the rest of the world turned a blind eye to Rwanda's suffering.
 When the genocide was eventually stopped from within, it had left the region irreparably damaged.

 She saw boys sniffing glue to dull hunger pains, and met women forced into prostitution by necessity to feed their children.
 She cried with young men traumatized by the torture of being forced to watch their parents killed or mutilated.
 Each story shed light on the reality of a people still suffering.
 It would arrest anyone's heart.